junkeun-yi/285-project/README.md

 # Training a teacher

 In order to perform policy distillation, we must have a teacher for a student to learn from.
-We use [PPO](https://arxiv.org/abs/1707.06347) to train a teacher on the *FreewayNoFrameskip-v0* environment for 10 million iterations.
+We use [PPO](https://arxiv.org/abs/1707.06347) to train a teacher on the environment of choice for 40 million iterations.

-To train your own teacher on *FreewayNoFrameskip-v0* using ppo, run the below command with arguments that represent the number of training timesteps:
+To train your own teacher on an environment using ppo, run the below command with arguments that represent the number of training timesteps:

-    python trainppo.py {your number of timesteps}
+    python trainppo.py --env {env_name}

 for example,

-    python trainppo.py 1e7
+    python trainppo.py --env BeamRiderNoFrameskip-v4

 This will generate a teacher checkpoint in `cs285/teachers/`.